B.S., Utah State University, Wildlife Science (1974), Outstanding Senior, College of Natural Resources

 Professor Donahue spent 2002 in New Zealand, as a visiting lecturer/researcher at the University of Auckland School of Law in Auckland and the University of Canterbury School of Forestry in Christchurch.
 While in New Zealand, she consulted with law professors, ecologists, NGO administrators, and Maori iwi (tribal) officials on biodiversity and land conservation issues.

 Professor Donahue has published books, book chapters, and legal and scientific articles in the areas of Indian Law, public land grazing policy, biodiversity conservation, climate change adaptation, endangered species protection, and water pollution.
 Her work on grazing was featured in numerous local and regional newspapers, Denver Post, and USA Today; she has done interviews for several radio and television stations, including NPR, High Country News Radio, and Canadian Broadcasting Corp. ("As It Happens"); and she was featured in the Sierra Club Documentary film "Desert or Pasture: Cattle and the American Southwest" (2002).

 From 1999-2001 she served as a member of the National Research Council's Water Science & Technology Board Committee on Riparian Zone Functioning and Strategies for Management.
 She is currently an Academic Trustee of the Rocky Mountain Mineral Law Foundation.
 She serves on the Board of Advisors for the University of Colorado's Natural Resources Law Center, and on the Science and Policy Advisory Board for Western Watersheds Project.
 In 2000 she was named the Wyoming Wildlife Federation's Resource Conservationist of the Year.

 Prior to joining the College of Law faculty, Professor Donahue served as staff attorney for the National Wildlife Federation in Anchorage, AK, and as judicial clerk for Judge Wade Brorby, Tenth Circuit Court of Appeals, in Cheyenne, WY.
 Her pre-law positions included executive director, Wyoming Outdoor Council; environmental coordinator, Freeport Gold Company, Nevada; and various positions with federal land management agencies.

-Environmental Law, Federal Indian Law, Native American Natural Resources Law, and Public Lands
+Teaching: Environmental Law, Federal Indian Law, Native American Natural Resources Law, Public Lands